 What are the mesothelioma symptoms to watch for?

 Mesothelioma symptoms very depending on where in the body the disease originates.
-There are four types of mesothelioma.
+There are four types of mesothelioma that affect different parts of the body.
 All have been linked to asbestos exposure.

-Pleural mesothelioma affects the pleura, or lining that coats the lungs and chest wall, and accounts for about 75 percent of all cases of mesothelioma.
+Pleural mesothelioma affects the pleura, or lining that coats the lungs and chest wall, and accounts for about 75% of all cases of mesothelioma.
 Most asbestos-related mesotheliomas are pleural mesotheliomas.